susom/redcap-em-export-repeating-data/documentation/client_server.md

 Table joins are then added using the data cardinality and foreign key relationship information.

 #### JSON object
-The Json object has three attributes: columns, cardinality and filters.
-All three of these are lists.
+The Json object has four attributes: project, columns, cardinality and filters.
+The value of project is either standard or longitudinal; the other three attributes are lists.

 The columns list contains objects with attributes instrument, field and is_date.